 Name, Purpose, and Government

-- Section 2: The purpose of the GSA shall be to promote the welfare and interests of the graduate students of UNR.
+- Section 2: The purpose of the GSA shall be to promote the welfare, interests, and the student experience of the graduate students of UNR.
 This includes supporting GSA's Graduate Student Rights and Responsibilities document.
 The GSA defines a graduate student as any student enrolled in a graduate degree program as well as all students enrolled as graduate specials.
 (B/R 9/99)

 - Section 3: The government of this GSA shall function through the Council of Representatives, Executive Council and established committees.
 The GSA shall work closely with all appropriate university administrative offices, including the Graduate School and Student Services.
 GSA shall report to the President of the University.

 - Section 1: All currently enrolled graduate students at UNR shall be members of GSA.

 - Section 2: Dues shall be collected from all graduate students as a part of the per credit fee charged at registration.

 - Section 1: The Council of Representatives (GSA Council hereafter) shall be the governing board of the GSA and shall administer all GSA business.

 - 1.1: Representatives are expected to attend all meetings of the GSA Council.
 Regulations for meeting attendance are described in the Article III of the Bylaws.

 - 1.2: Representatives shall serve on recognized GSA and university committees in accordance with the bylaws.